ThGaskin/NeuralABM/README.md

 > ValueError: The writer 'ffmpeg' is not available on your system!
 > ```
 > you don't have a writer installed to save animations.
 Don't worry: it's only needed for producing animated plots,
-> so the error isn't critical and doesn't prevent you plotting non-animated plots.
+> so the error isn't critical and doesn't prevent you from plotting non-animated plots.

 Navigate to your `utopya_output` directory and open the `SIR` folder.
 In it you should see a time-stamped folder containing a `config`, a `data`, and an `eval` folder.
 One of the most important benefits of using utopya is that it automatically